nicobytes/interview-full-stack/README.md

 # AI Interview Simulator

-**AI Interview Simulator** is a web application that helps you prepare for your next job interview.
-It uses AI to analyze your answers and provide feedback on how to improve using the camera and microphone on your device.
+AI Interview Simulator is an web application designed to improve your interview preparation.
+Using AI technology, it analyzes your answers and provides constructive feedback on how to improve.
+Using your device's camera and microphone, this tool provides a comprehensive, real-time assessment to help you excel in your next interview.

 ## 🚀 Services